15chuu/15chuu/README.md

 <p align="center"> sign my ata and strawpage for a magic show ( ˙▿˙ ) </p>
 <p align="center"> im still working on my main rentry...
 T_T </p>
-<p align="center"> ummm im not sure but if i hit 200 followers i will maybe make a tinting AND shading tut jsut maybe.. </p>